+NOTE: not all biopesticides are labeled for use in certified organic agriculture.
 The grower is responsible for determining whether materials are allowed under organic standards.
-Sometimes this may be a challenge because some materials labeled as organic by the manufacturer may not actually be allowed by the National Organic Program.
-The Organic Materials Review Institute (OMRI) is recognized by the USDA National Organic Program as an organic material review organization.
+Sometimes this may be a challenge because some materials labeled as organic by the manufacturer may not actually be allowed by the USDA National Organic Program.
+The Organic Materials Review Institute (OMRI) is recognized by the National Organic Program as an organic material review organization.
 It lists products it finds suitable for certified organic production.
 These products are generally allowed without restriction, but some are regulated and subject to restrictions.
 In some cases, OMRI notes that certain formulations of a product are permitted and others are not.
 The list of substances approved by OMRI is subject to change.

 Biological control is taking place in vegetable crops all the time, because native and naturalized populations of natural enemies overwinter on the farm and move into crops to feed on or lay their eggs into pest insects.
 Predators consume several insects over the course of their development.
-Parasites (also called parasitoids) tend to lay eggs in their host insect, which hatch into larvae that feed internally, develop and kill the host.
+Parasitoids lay eggs in their host insect, which hatch into larvae that feed internally, develop, and kill the host.
 Pathogens invade the body of the host insect.
 The impact of beneficial insects is often underestimated because it is easy to overlook and difficult to measure.
-It may become obvious if they are killed by broad-spectrum insecticides and pest outbreaks occur as a result.
+Beneficial insects may be killed by broad-spectrum insecticides, and pest outbreaks can occur as a result.
 Conservation of beneficials by use of selective insecticides when pests exceed threshold levels is recommended wherever practical.

-Biorational disease control products (fungicides, bactericides, and nematicides) fall into the same classes as the insectiicdes.
-Botanicals, minerals, and synthetics are listed in Table 23 (Biorational Disease Control Materials).
-Sulfur, potassium bicarbonate, phosphites and copper compounds are examples of minerals or synthetics that can control fungal and bacterial diseases.
-Not all of these products are OMRI listed; be sure to check with your state certifying authority for more information on thse materials.
+Biological disease control products (fungicides, bactericides, and nematicides) fall into the same classes as the insecticides.
+Botanicals, minerals, and synthetics are listed in Table 23.
+Sulfur, potassium bicarbonate, phosphites, and copper compounds are examples of minerals or synthetics that can control fungal and bacterial diseases.
+Not all of these products are OMRI listed; be sure to check with your state certifying authority for more information on these materials.
 Botanicals such as rosemary oil, soybean oil, or garlic extracts also appear in this table and are generally approved for use in organic production by OMRI.
-Products listed in Table 23 require thorough coverage, application at the first signs of disease, and frequent repeated dosages to be effective.
+Products listed in Table 23 require thorough coverage, application at the first signs of disease, and frequently repeated dosages to be effective.
 For products that may be used in vegetable transplant production, see Table 19.

-Microbial products are listed in Table 24 (Biological Disease Control Products) and are all living organisms which require specialized storage and application procedures.
-The table includes beneficial fungi and bacteria (Streptomyces, Gliocladium, Trichoderma harizanum) that compete with plant pathogenic fungi, produce toxic metabolites, or actively parasitize pathogens.
+Microbial products are listed in Table 24 and are all living organisms which require specialized storage and application procedures.
+The table includes beneficial fungi and bacteria such as Streptomyces, Gliocladium, and Trichoderma, which compete with plant pathogens, produce toxic metabolites, or actively parasitize pathogens.
 Their effectiveness in university research trials has been inconsistent because of variations in environmental conditions and disease pressure.
-Microbial fungicides perform best in a greenhouse environment where they can establish and flourish.
-Control of plant pathogenic organisms on the phylloplane (leaf surface) is especially problematic, as the competing organisms must establish themselves and can fail due to dessication and exposure to sunlight.
+Microbial disease control products perform best in a greenhouse environment where they can establish and flourish.
+Control of plant pathogenic organisms on the phylloplane (leaf surface) is especially problematic, as the competing organisms must establish themselves and can fail due to desiccation and exposure to sunlight.
 These materials have a limited shelf life, must be protected from temperature extremes, and correctly applied (plenty of water and under the correct environmental conditions) for effectiveness.